top of page

 3. Look after our own wellbeing and mental health

-Take up (or find out about) health checks from your local GP service.
-Our own mental health is important too.
-Some GP surgeries have Carers’ Champions who are staff that support carers and act as a key contact for carer information.
-Plus the NHS offers free health checks for those of us over 40.
+This can be easier said than done but it can be helpful to know that some GPs have Carers’ Champions who are staff that support carers and act as a key contact for carer information.
+Plus, the NHS offers free health checks for those of us over 40.

 4. Be well-informed about mental health medication